About the Ride

 We are your neighbors, friends, and family.
 We are the EMTs and paramedics that you have known and trusted for years.
 We are bikers, skiers, runners, snowboarders, climbers, and outdoors men/women just like you.
 We are experienced emergency medical professionals and event competitors who have seen, first hand, how an understaffed, unorganized or partially equipped event medical.

-It is the responsibility of each participant to make sure your bicycle is in proper working condition.
-It is recommended that you take your bike to your local bike shop or contact Beeline bikes mobile service and them completely go through your bike and tune it.
+It is the responsibility of each participant to make sure your bike is in proper working condition.
+It is recommended that you take your bike to your local bike shop or contact Cranksmith - https://www.cranksmith.com/ or Domestique http://www.domestiquemobile.com/ and let them know you are riding in the DEATH RIDE Tour.

-You should be prepared on a daily basis to fix flat tires and monor mechanical requirements.
-A Adventure Cycling and Beeline Bikes will be available in the evenings to check through your bicycle and provide minor tune ups.
-If something serious happens the complete DEATH RIDE Tour team will do everything possible th get your bicycle repaired and you back on the road.
+You should be prepared on a daily basis to handle fixing flats and minor repairs, however, both Cranksmith & Domestique will be on the course each day and available in the evenings at the recommended hotels for more involved repairs.
+If something serious happens with your bike, the DEATH RIDE Tour team will do everything they can to get your bike repaired and back on the road.

 History Of Honey Stinger